KaziRifatMorshed/WelcomeToProgramming/README.md

 - How are you supposed to learn a software if you're afraid of an unknown button?
 This philosophy of mine both helped and got me into a tons of troubles.

 ## IbnulAbrarShahriarSeam
-- Read problem statement correctly
+- Read the problem statement carefully.
-- Try to find mathematical solution rather than using loop.
-As loops take huge time and memory to execute.
-Mathematical solution is almost always more efficient.
+- Try to find a mathematical solution rather than using a loop.
+Loops take a huge amount of time and memory to execute.
+A mathematical solution is almost always more efficient.
-- If you are working with integer type variable, try not to use something that returns double or floating point values (Eg. pow()).
-As it may result in unexpected behaviour.
+- If you are working with an integer-type variable, try not to use something that returns double or floating-point values (e.g., pow()).
+As it may result in unexpected behavior.

 # Contribution